Azure/ResourceModules/docs/wiki/Getting started - Scenario 2 Consume library.md

 # 1. Download the library

-To gather a local copy of the library, you essentially have a few options to choose from:
+To gather a local copy of the library, you have a few options to choose from:

 <details>
 <summary>Download a release</summary>

 To download a specific release version of the repository:
 1. Navigate to the [releases](https://github.com/Azure/ResourceModules/releases) page.
-1. Scroll to the `'Assets'` section at the bottom end of the release you'd like to download
+1. Scroll to the `'Assets'` section at the bottom end of the release you'd like to download.
-1. Here you will find a packaged version of the repository (as it was when the release was created) and can download it with a simple click on the `'Source code'` package (e.g. `Source code (zip)`) itself.
-This will start the download and drop the file in your default download folder.
+1. Here, you will find a packaged version of the repository (as it was when the release was created) and can download it with a simple click on the `'Source code'` package (e.g., `Source code (zip)`) itself.
+This will download the file in your default download folder.

     <img src="./media/SetupEnvironment/downloadZipRelease.png" alt="Download zip" height="150">

-1. Finally, you only need to unpack the downloaded file to a location of your choice
+1. Finally, you need to unpack the downloaded file to a location of your choice.

 </details>